Guide to Pre and Post Launch Mobile App Marketing Pitfalls to AvoidRaja

 - A Lack of Adequate Market Research

 Your app doesn’t exist in a vacuum.
 You will be competing with other apps.
 As a result, market research becomes essential if you want to understand what the competition is doing and how this audience is responding to a particular app.
 Pay attention to app names, which keywords are ranking high, and which categories are being targeted.
-It behooves the app developer to conduct a thorough analysis to glean how your app will stack up against the competition.
+It behooves the mobile app developers to conduct a thorough analysis to glean how your app will stack up against the competition.
 This requires a willingness to put your app and the competitions under a microscope.

 - Omitting the Beta Testing Phase